nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 <br/><br/>

 ### Choose which feature you want to use from Inventory Menu
-1. Adding a new drug or increasing quantity of current drug
+1. Adding a new item or increasing quantity of current items.

 >:information_source: Important notes about the input format
 >